German A level

 What will I study?

 You will learn to communicate fluently in the language both orally and in writing.
-You will read and listen to authentic material in order to develop your comprehension skills and your knowledge of the culture.
+You will read and listen to authentic material in order to develop your comprehension skills and to widen your knowledge of the culture.
 You will study topics, literary texts and films relevant to the country/countries where the language is spoken.

 Is this course right for me?

 Did you enjoy the language at GCSE?
 Do you want to become fluent and develop your linguistic and cultural knowledge?
 Good linguists are risk takers and naturally inquisitive.
 At this level you need to be rigorous in your learning and very accurate in your application of knowledge.
 This course will develop your language skills while giving you an insight into cultural and political issues in the German Speaking World.